Timyang1982/learngit/readme.txt

-test git
 Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.

-I am ok